janis-commerce/app-check-updates/README.md

 **Important Notes:**

 - This package includes its own native Android module - no external APK installer libraries needed!
+- The `REQUEST_INSTALL_PACKAGES` permission **must be declared in your app's manifest** - it is not automatically included by this package.
+This allows you to configure it conditionally per build flavor.
-- The FileProvider and permissions are **automatically merged** from this package's AndroidManifest.
+- The `InstallReceiver` component **is automatically merged** from this package's AndroidManifest to handle post-installation cleanup.
 - On Android 8.0 (API level 26) and higher, users must explicitly grant permission to install apps from unknown sources.
 The system will prompt the user automatically when the installation is triggered.
 - The FileProvider configuration is required for Android 7.0+ to securely share the APK file with the system installer.